stevezxyu/R-Language/README.md

 # my_R
-This is my R langueages homework in NTU.
+This is my R languages homework in NTU.